MaxHardo/To-Do-List/README.md

 # To-Do-List

 Hey,
-hier folt meine erste To do list.
+hier folgt meine erste To do list.